-As a membership organisation we have a legal responsibility to hold an AGM and this includes our branches.
+As a membership organisation we have a legal responsibility to hold an AGM.
+Whilst holding an AGM isn't a legal requirement for our branches, due to the nature of their responsibilities we have written into our Association governing documents that an AGM should be held by them once a year.
 AGMs are key events in our calendars and happen between February and April*.
-There are formal responsibilities to be completed such as presenting the accounts and electing the new committee.
+There are formal responsibilities to be completed such as presenting the accounts.

 Alongside this, the event offers a great opportunity to share and celebrate all you have achieved over the past year with your members and supporters and in particular to:

 Groups are not required to hold AGMs, however you may want to use the date the group started as an annual time to hold a similar celebration with your members.
-Read an example from the Lincolnshire Group.
-Also, please see our Group Agreement here.
+Please see our Group Agreement.